The President's crown

 Michael 'Nick' Nichols, USA

 Nick is a photographic artist and journalist who uses his skills to tell stories about environmental issues and our relationship with wildlife.
-His career, much of it with National Geographic, spans more than 35 years and his work has been published in numerous books and magazines.
-The mass of accolades he has received reflects the international reputation he has earned.
+His career, much of it with National Geographic, spans more than 35 years, and his work has been published in numerous books and magazines.
+The mass of accolades he has received reflects the international recognition reputation he has earned.